 - Children are partners in the learning process, using rubrics and pre/post assessment tasks to know where they are at in the learning journey, where they need to go next and what they need to do to get there.

 - Success Criteria are discussed and agreed with or formulated by the children during each lesson, work is then assessed against the success criteria.

 - Three way feedback, pupil, peer, teacher with clearly identified next steps – this can be written or verbal feedback.

 - Regular pupils’ work scrutiny.

-In addition to the above will have two 'formal' assessment points or 'data snapshots' in the year.
+In addition to the above will have two 'formal' assessment points or 'data checkpoints' in the year.
 These will take place at the beginning of the spring term and at the end of the summer term.
 We will use NFER tests for reading and mathematics, as these will provide us with a standardised score and detailed gap analysis to tell us how much progress your child is making and if they are on track to meet National Curriculum expectations for their age range.
 The tests will also to inform our next steps in teaching.
 We will use teacher assessment for writing, and in Early Years.
 Children's reading ability will be 'Benchmarked' termly to ensure a good match of reading book to ability.